Particular/docs.particular.net/nservicebus/sagas/index.md

 <!-- import simple-saga-data -->

 There are two production-supported storage mechanisms for saga data in NServiceBus, namely RavenDB and NHibernate.
-Prior to version 5, RavenDB was a default implementation.
+Prior to Version 5, RavenDB was a default implementation.
 Since NServiceBus 5, both implementations are equal and the user needs to explicitly chose one.

 Both implementations have their strong points.
 While the schema-less nature of document databases makes them a perfect fit for saga storage where each saga instance is persisted as a single document, NHibernate allows using almost any relational database engine existing.

-You can, as always, swap out these technologies, by implementing the `ISagaPersister` interface (`IPersistSagas` prior to version 5).
+You can, as always, swap out these technologies, by implementing the `ISagaPersister` interface (`IPersistSagas` prior to Version 5).

 ## Adding behavior